[1]:

 [11]:

-You can check the full documentation and check all the properties you can estimate by doing:
+You can check the API documentation of the JobackFragmentationResult class to see all the properties that can be estimated.

-Joback model allows the user to provide the experimental normal boiling temperature of the subtance to increase the accuracy of some properties estimations.
+The Joback model allows the user to provide the experimental normal boiling temperature of the substance to increase the accuracy of some properties estimations.
 This value will be used instead of the Joback estimated normal boiling temperature to calculate some properties, for example the critical temperature.

 [12]: